Welcome to Emmanuel's Dream and Organization!

 We envision social inclusion, broad education, adaptive therapies, technology, occupational, arts, sports, recreational opportunities and emotional support for all people with disabilities that will irrevocably manifest their gifts and dreams.

-- Raise $2 million to build and operate a State-of-the-Art Academic, Adaptive Therapy and Sports Academy for 350 K-6 students, and 350 7-12 students, socially advancing 50% students with disabilities and providing extensive employment for adults with disabilities.
+- Raise $3 to 5 million to build and operate a State-of-the-Art Academic, Adaptive Therapy and Sports Academy for 350 K-6 students, and 350 7-12 students, socially advancing 50% students with disabilities and providing extensive employment for adults with disabilities.

 - Build 1500 ramps, to provide access to the existing schools in Ghana, so that students with disabilities will have access.